byronmurg/vtml/docs/forms.md

 And some HTMX specific ones which I will give a brief explanation of.
 - hx-trigger: Trigger on a focusout event (when the focus leaves this form)
 - hx-post: POST to this address.
 We're using `$__form_ajax` which is a special variable attached to all forms.
 It simply resolves to the ajax route which in this case would be `/ajax/update_text`.
-- hx-target/hx-swap: Replace the whole form with whatever comes back from the server.

 Finally there is the `x-ajax` attribute which disabled the usual added attributes.